renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-23-build-your-homemade-router-part2.md

 START_FIREHOL=YES
 ```

 I won't go into details about the `firehol` syntax above, the configuration should be almost self-explanatory but I'd recommend to give a look at their [documentation](https://firehol.org/documentation/) for a more complex setup.
+Morevoer, if you're really curious about what `firehol` did to your iptables, just drop `sudo firehol status` on the command line.

 ### hostapd